Partnership Firm

 5. No Separate Legal Entity

-A partnership firm does not have a separate legal identity distinct from its partners.
+Finally, a partnership firm does not have a separate legal identity.

 Types of Partnership Firms